MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-overview.md

 ![Location-specific details](../media/m365-mac-perf/m365-mac-perf-locations-plan-details-all.png)

-## Adding LAN Subnet identified office locations
+## Adding LAN subnet identified office locations

-When you add a location, or you edit a discovered city, you are prompted to enter the LAN Subnet information for that location.
-When network test data is received from Office 365 clients it includes the LAN Subnet if from the network where it ran.
+When you add a location, or you edit a discovered city, you are prompted to enter the LAN subnet information for that location.
+When network test data is received from Office 365 clients it includes the LAN subnet if from the network where it ran.
 For your office locations you will have this information from your LAN deployment.
 You may be able to get it from the Teams Call Quality Dashboard (CQD) or from Active Directory Sites and Services.
-The LAN Subnet IP Address and network mask that you enter for the new location must match that received from clients.
-Note that if you use a network mask of larger than /29 we will receive /29 from clients so that the LAN Subnet size is not less than five machines.
+The LAN subnet IP Address and network mask that you enter for the new location must match that received from clients.
+Note that if you use a network mask of larger than /29 we will receive /29 from clients so that the LAN subnet size is not less than five machines.
 You must enter /29 as the network mask if you use smaller networks that you want to measure.
 The location can have multiple LAN Subnets included and a test measurement that matches any of them will be included in your results.
-Any test measurement received for your tenant with a LAN Subnet which has not been added to a location will be discarded.
+Any test measurement received for your tenant with a LAN subnet which has not been added to a location will be discarded.

 If you are editing an existing discovered city, it will be hidden when you click save, and a new office location will be created.
 This is to allow you to transition from a discovered city to a more specific address within the city.

 The address selected for the office location is not used to associate test reports.
-This means that you can have multiple office locations within a city so long as they have different LAN Subnet information.
+This means that you can have multiple office locations within a city so long as they have different LAN subnet information.

 In addition to the edit location user interface for adding one location at a time, you can use the CSV import function to add or modify multiple or all of your locations at once.